ulisespereira/AttractorDynamics/README.md

 2. CapacityFung
 3. MaximalCapacity

- These directories contain the necessary code to reproduce most the figures of the paper by just changing parameters or making slight modficiations.

 # Dynamics
-This directory contains the code that reproduces Fig 6 A-F  of the paper.
+It contains the code for reproducing Fig 6 A-F.
-By changing the value of A results on Fig 3 and Fig 4 A  also are reproduced.
+By changing the value of the parameter A results on Fig 3 and Fig 4 A are also reproduced.

+For generating fig4.pdf, first run `python main.py` on the `numeric/network_simulation` directory.
+The simulation will take a couple of hours depending on your machine.

 # CapacityFung
-This directory contains the code that reproduces Fig 4 B-C  of the paper.
+It contains the code for reproducing Fig 4 B-C.
-Fig 5 can be generating by using the same code to perform the parmeter exploration described in the paper.
+The same code can be used to perform the parmeter exploration described in the paper for generating Fig 5.

 # MaximalCapacity
-This directory contains the code that reproduces S7.
+It contains the code for reproducing S7.